 Your involvement and support is still very important at this time as students who have parents involved and interested in their education often achieve better results, lower dropout rates and are more likely to enrol in post school studies.
 When parents stay involved in secondary education children demonstrate improved social skills and behaviour and show a greater sense of competence.

-Here are some handy tips to help in the transition to middle school you could try to help your children succeed in those first few years.
+Here are some handy tips you could try to help your children transition to middle school.

 Limit comparisons of children

 One of the joys of being a teacher is the fact that no two students are the same.
 It’s clear that each child has their own strengths and weaknesses with their own talents and challenges.
 Parents will often compare their child to others as a way of motivating their performance or interest in a particular area.
 Whilst parents don’t aim to negatively affect their children, comparisons can place unnecessary pressure on them, lower their self-esteem and demotivate them.
 All children have different interests, develop at different rates and have diverse talents.
 Focus on your child’s strengths and be realistic about your own expectations of their performance.

 Try to get involved in school events – even if you are met with protests that you don’t have to go and no one else’s parents are going.
 Go anyway!
 It’s a great way to meet and connect with other parents and a good way to casually get to know your child’s friends, teachers and peers.

 Try to attend Parent/Teacher conferences and meet as many of your child’s teachers as possible.
 Talk to them about your child and ask what you can do to support their learning at home.
 Children can also benefit from being included in these meetings.
 If they’re struggling in a subject or in other areas, you should feel comfortable in talking to the teacher about it.
 Teachers appreciate knowing when assistance is required – even in high school!
 Don’t limit communication to the times there is a problem though – it’s nice to hear the good things too!